-1. Building Integrated Photovoltaic Systems.
-Building integrated photovoltaic solar energy systems shall be allowed regardless of whether the system is visible from the public right-of-way, provided the building component in which the system is integrated meets all required setback, land use or performance standards for the district in which the building is located.

-- 2. Solar Energy Systems with Mounting Devices.
-Solar energy systems using roof mounting devices or ground-mount solar energy systems shall not be restricted for aesthetic reasons if the system is not visible from the closest edge of any public right-of-way other than an alley.
-Roof-mount systems on pitched roofs that are visible from the nearest edge of the street frontage right-of-way shall not have a highest finished pitch steeper than the roof pitch on which the system is mounted, and shall be no higher than ten (10) inches above the roof. - 3.
-Reflectors.
-All solar energy systems using a reflector to enhance solar production shall minimize glare from the reflector affecting adjacent or nearby properties.
-Measures to minimize glare include selective placement of the system, screening on the north side of the solar array, modifying the orientation of the system, reducing use of the reflector system, or other remedies that limit glare. - D. Coverage: Roof or building mounted solar energy systems, excluding building-integrated systems, shall allow for adequate roof access for fire-fighting purposes to the south-facing or flat roof upon which the panels are mounted.
+- Building Integrated Photovoltaic Systems Building integrated photovoltaic solar energy systems shall be allowed, provided the building component in which the system is integrated meets all required setback, land use or performance standards for the district in which the building is located. - Roof Mounted Solar Energy Systems Solar energy systems that are flush-mounted on pitched roofs are blended with the building architecture.
+Non-flush mounted pitched roof systems on the front ROW shall not be higher than the roof peak, and the collector shall face the same direction as the roof on which it is mounted, to minimize wind loading and structural risks to the roof. - 3.
+Reflectors All solar energy systems using a reflector to enhance solar production shall minimize reflected light from the reflector affecting adjacent or nearby properties.
+Measures to minimize reflected light include selective placement of the system, screening on the north side of the solar array, modifying the orientation of the system, reducing use of the reflector system, or other remedies that limit reflected light. - D. Coverage Roof or building mounted solar energy systems, excluding building-integrated systems, shall allow for adequate roof access for fire-fighting purposes to the south-facing or flat roof upon which the panels are mounted.
 Ground-mount systems shall not exceed half the building footprint of the principal structure, and shall be exempt from impervious surface calculations if the soil under the collector is not compacted and maintained in vegetation.
-Foundations, gravel, or compacted soils are considered impervious. - E. Historic Buildings: Solar energy systems on buildings within designated historic districts or on locally designated historic buildings (exclusive of State or Federal historic designation) must receive approval of the community Heritage Preservation Commission, consistent with the standards for solar energy systems on historically designated buildings published by the U.S. Department of Interior.
+Foundations, gravel, or compacted soils are considered impervious and will be included in coverage limitations in order to protect water quality. - E. Historic Buildings Solar energy systems on buildings within designated historic districts or on locally designated historic buildings (exclusive of State or Federal historic designation) must receive approval of the community Heritage Preservation Commission, consistent with the